 - 1. Load a new battery, and keep the camera warm until you are ready to shoot.
 Try to finish the shooting session as quickly as possible.
 If you must shoot for a long time, carry a spare battery.
 Alternate the two batteries, keeping the one that is not in use warm.
 Do not throw the original battery away.
 That it does not perform well in the cold does not necessarily mean that it will not work normally again in warmer temperatures.
 An optional accessory, the Canon External Battery Pack A, is the most reliable power source for uninterrupted shooting in cold weather. - 2.
-Condensation forming on a camera and lens taken from cold outside temperatures into a warm room may cause corrosion.
-To avoid this, while still outdoors place the camera in a plastic bag.
+Curdensation forming or a camera and lens tandensation forming or a camera and lens tandensation for a constant and a camera constant and a camera constant and a camera camera in a plastic bag.
 Then seal the bag and take it indoors.
 Leave the camera in the bag until it gradually reaches room temperature.
 Generally, this takes about one-half hour.